Heart and Blood Conditions

 Myocarditis at Seattle Children's

-Our heart team has treated many children with myocarditis.
-We use state-of-the-art methods to diagnose myocarditis accurately and formulate the most appropriate treatment plan.
+has treated many children with myocarditis.
+We use state-of-the-art methods to

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with neonatologists, pulmonologists (lung doctors), cardiac intensivists, cardiac surgeons, respiratory therapists, nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.